-Info: When "Model: UNKNOWN" is displayed, the remote is not able to determine the inverter model, this is due to an older inverter model or an inverter revision newer than the remote; all remote menu selections and features that are available in the inverter will function normally.
+Info: When "Model: UNKNOWN" is displayed, the remote is not able to determine the inverter model due to an older inverter model, or an inverter revision newer than the remote.
+All remote menu selections and features that are available in the inverter will function normally.

-• TECH: O4 Load Defaults - This menu restores all settings on the inverter/charger and any settings on accessories that are networked and controlled by the inverter (i.e. ME-AGS-N) to the factory default settings.
-To restore, press and hold the Rotary SELECT knob for 5 seconds.
-After the default settings have been restored, the display will show DEFAULTS LOADED.
+• TECH: 04 Load Defaults - This menu restores all settings on the inverter/charger, and any settings on accessories that are networked and controlled by the inverter (i.e., ME-AGS-N) to the factory default settings.
+To restore, press and hold the rotary SELECT knob for 5 seconds.
+Once restored, the display will show DEFAULTS LOADED.
 The inverter/charger factory defaults are listed in Table 3-4.

-Info: For information on the factory default settings for any networked accessory; refer to the owner's manual for that accessory.
+Info: For information on the factory default settings for any networked accessory, refer to the owner's manual for that accessory.